erimcg/TIS/docs/Setting-Up.md

 ![Inactive Folders](images/fig3_inactive_folders.png)
 **Figure 3**

-To add these files to the path, press the icon labeled `Set path`.
+To add these files to the path, press the icon labeled `Set path` located in the main toolbar.

 ![Add to Path](images/fig4_add_to_path.png)
 **Figure 4**